Director John Singleton’s Death Paves Way for High Blood Pressure Awareness in African American Men

 What causes stroke?
 High blood pressure is the biggest factor, and it just to happen to be that high blood pressure is more likely in African American men.
 High blood pressure, or hypertension, typically doesn’t have major symptoms, which is why it’s often called “the silent killer”.
 Risk factors for high blood pressure include issues that plaque African American men the most: diabetes, obesity, smoking, and sickle cell anemia.
 As it stands, more than half of African American men have high blood pressure.

 In high blood pressure, the chronic force of blood against artery walls can cause numerous issues within the cardiovascular system.
-Not only can high blood pressure cause stroke, it can also contribute to cognitive dysfunction, dementia, depression, blood clots, narrowing of the arteries, and other problems that can have major impacts on well being.
+Not only can high blood pressure cause stroke, but it can also contribute to cognitive dysfunction, dementia, depression, blood clots, narrowing of the arteries, and other problems that can have major impacts on well being.
 The importance of lowering high blood pressure naturally and/or with medicine is evident.

 While this beloved Hollywood figure’s death was a shock to those who followed him, John Singleton’s life will be remembered for all time.
 Hopefully, his death will serve as a reminder for black men to get their routine checkups, work to prevent high blood pressure with diet and exercise, and treat high blood pressure should it become an issue.
 You can learn more about the high blood pressure natural remedy Alistrol here.